vmware/trace-cruncher/README.md

      > sudo make install

-Note that this will automatically download, patch and build the appropriate versions of "trace-cmd / KernelShark" libraries from kernel.org.
+Note that this will automatically download and build the appropriate versions of "trace-cmd / KernelShark" libraries from kernel.org.
 These third-party libraries will be installed as part of trace-cruncher itself and will not interfere with any existing system-wide installations of trace-cmd and KernelShark.

 ## Documentation